HOW TO CONNECT AZURE FILE STORAGE WITH SHAREPOINT

 Go to your storage account access keys and copy the key.

 In your storage account, open the Connect tab.
-You should see the command line and PowerShell commands to map the Azure file storage to your local computer.
+You should see the command line and PowerShell commands to map Azure File Storage to your local computer.
 Set the desired letter for your mapped driver and copy the commands.
 We used the command line version.

 Open a command line and paste the command you copied.
 Execute it.